What is an ultrasound?

 - Ages 13-18 years — Have your child drink 21 ounces of fluid one hour before the exam.

 Once the child drinks, he or she should NOT empty his or her bladder.
 It is expected that infants and small children will not have the bladder control that older children do.
 If your child is unable to drink fluids for any reason, please consult your physician.
-No fasting is required for children of any age.
+Children do not have to fast for this test.

 During the test

-- Your child will be asked to lie on a comfortable table, either on his or her side or on his or her back.
+- Your child will be asked to lie on a comfortable table, either on his or her side, back, and/or stomach.

 - A small amount of water-soluble gel is applied to the skin over the area to be examined.
 The gel does not harm the skin or stain clothes.